tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/thermalHydraulics.md

 		<LI>  Gorenflo (see *GorenfloFSHeatTransferCoefficient.H*)
 		<LI>  multiRegimeBoilingTRACE - multi-regime heat transfer coefficient that replicates what TRACE does below CHF (see *multiRegimeBoilingTRACEFSHeatTransferCoefficient.H*) ADD REF GAUTHIER
 		<LI>  multiRegimeBoilingTRACE - multi-regime heat transfer coefficient that replicates what TRACE does, including CHF and post-CHF.
 Not verified!
 It requires specifiyng the *multiRegimeBoilingTRACECHF* model for the water.structure heat tranfer, and the *multiRegimeBoilingVapourTRACE* model for the vapour.structure heat tranfer (see *multiRegimeBoilingTRACECHFFSHeatTransferCoefficient.H* and *multiRegimeBoilingVapourTRACEFSHeatTransferCoefficient.H*).
 Please notice that a lookup table for CHF is still missing.
-		<LI>  multiRegimeBoiling - multi-regime heat transfer coefficient that replicates  the same logic as TRACE, but with more flexibility for user-selectable sub-models (see *.H*).
+		<LI>  multiRegimeBoiling - multi-regime heat transfer coefficient that replicates  the same logic as TRACE, but with more flexibility for user-selectable sub-models (see *multiRegimeBoiling.H*).
 Can be used below CHF.
 		<LI>  Sub-models employed by the multi-regime models:
 			<UL>
 			<LI> Critical heat flux related models (see *CHFModel.H*):